JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 5:14-5:30 (Deepfakes)
 18:47-19:12 (Huawei testet Gesichtserkennung in China zur Erkennung von Uiguren)

+https://www.netflix.com/de-en/title/80117542 (Netflix - The Great Hack)
 ### Quiz
+What are potential consequences of misusing algorithms or data outside their intended purposes?

+- [[x]] It can lead to unusable or incorrect results
+- [[ ]] It increases the cost of the development process
+- [[x]] It can lead to decreased responsibility
+- [[x]] It can undermine public trust

+What are recommended preventative measures to avoid the misuse of algorithms or data?
+- [[ ]] Covering ethical concers of data usage using the technical design of the algorithm
+- [[ ]] Adapting algorithms from similar projects
+- [[x]] Creating a detailed documentation of use cases and environments
+- [[x]] Do a regular review of current and future measures

+Which of the following are misuse?
+- [[x]] Using a facial recognicion software to asess the emotional state of an individual
+- [[ ]] Using data gathered for a similar project after making adaptations
+- [[ ]] Gathering new data for a project and analyzing it for biases
+- [[x]] Using a marketing algorithm to make predictions about consumer behaviours

 ## May cause direct harm
 <img src="img/direct-harm.png" alt="direct-harm" width="200"/>